 AVA’s professional tree consultants have been training with Echoes Ecology Ltd in the correct procedure for inspection of trees for bats since 2012.
 The training programme covers appropriate ecological aspects, legislation, survey methods, best practice guidelines, mitigation methods and practical applications (including the use of endoscopes) relating to bats roosting within trees and woodland habitats.

-Mike Charkow (Senior Arborist at AV Arboriculture) completed his training in May 2012 and has since inspected many trees in locations across Scotland, looking for signs of trees being used as bat roosts.
+Mike Charkow (Senior Arborist at Arbor Vitae Arboriculture) completed his training in May 2012 and has since inspected many trees in locations across Scotland, looking for signs of trees being used as bat roosts.
 View Mike’s Certificate: ‘Bats & Tree Related Works Guidelines & Survey Methods’ awarded by Echoes Ecology.